Macil/worker-message-queuer/README.md

 ## Usage

-In a web worker, import the module first before all other modules so that it can attach its message handler before any top-level awaits, and then use the imported `addMessageEventListener` function instead of `self.onmessage = ...` to attach your message event listener and process all queued events:
+In a web worker, use the `addMessageEventListener` function from this module instead of `self.onmessage = ...` to attach your message event listener and process all queued events:

 ```ts
 import { addMessageEventListener } from "https://deno.land/x/worker_message_queuer@v1.0.0/mod.ts";